XiyuanWu/Application_of_Python/README.md

 Below is the course list:

-*Notes: Some courses complete Course are not updated yet.*
+*Notes: Some course's complete syllabus are not updated yet.*

 ## Courses